stretchyboy/ge2015_analysis/README_Tony_2017-18.md

 So far these changes seem to renforce the issues with FPTP reducing the spectrum of MPs.

-Tony Kennick suggested that we should see if returning to the 650 MPs we currently have using a top up list to fill those 50 seats.
+Tony Kennick suggested that we should see if returning to the 650 MPs we currently have using a top-up list to fill those 50 seats.

 The D'Hondt algorithm was tweaked to start from the projected FPTP results based on the UK General Election Results June 2017.

-Firstly I did this a om Regional Top Up basis but that still under represnted minor  parties vastly. (dhondt_regional_2017-18.js)

-GE2015_results.json - contains all the seats in the UK, the region they are in and the valid votes for each candidate.

-The code is ugly but I did it in one go in 2015 and wasn't expecting to use it again so soon (be kind).

-The output of those calculations is :
+I have done this based both on topping up each region speratly (the top up seat where destributed based on the proportion of 2018 seats), and at a National Level (Tony_TopUp_2017-18.js)

 ## Wales